Missouri man executed for 2002 abduction, killing of 6-year-old girl lured to abandoned factory

 “God Bless.
 Sorry to the people and family I hurt,” Johnson’s statement said.

+Among those witnessing Johnson’s execution were several members of the girl’s family and the former prosecutor and police investigator who handled his case.

-The U.S. Supreme Court, with three justices dissenting including Justice Sonia Sotomayor, said earlier in an emailed statement that it was rejecting the request to stay the execution.
+The U.S. Supreme Court, with Justice Sonia Sotomayor and two other justices dissenting, rejected a late request to stay the execution.

 In recent appeals, Johnson’s attorneys have said the inmate has had delusions about the devil using his death to bring about the end of the world.